ClojureBridge/organizing/Money-Things.md

 RailsBridge is a project of Bridge Foundry, which is part of School Factory, a 501c(3).
 This means we can accept tax-deductible donations!
 There are two main paths for this: PayPal and snail mail checks.
 For the organizers, this means that you'll cover the initial expense, and submit the receipts for reimbursement.

-### Process: How donors can give RailsBridge money

-Make a PayPal donation to RailsBridge via School Factory here: https://www.paypal.com/us/cgi-bin/webscr?cmd=_flow&SESSION=FzgvZtxi_m7M_NPfXivvuceFInU_o49kbjXD3wwRawWMWNTPuL8n8Q_C020&dispatch=5885d80a13c0db1f8e263663d3faee8d0038486cd0d9a2f3f8e698d26650388a
+Sponsors can make a PayPal donation to RailsBridge via School Factory here: https://www.paypal.com/us/cgi-bin/webscr?cmd=_flow&SESSION=FzgvZtxi_m7M_NPfXivvuceFInU_o49kbjXD3wwRawWMWNTPuL8n8Q_C020&dispatch=5885d80a13c0db1f8e263663d3faee8d0038486cd0d9a2f3f8e698d26650388a

 Checks can be sent to: